djlastnight/KeyboardSplitterXbox/README.md

 Please read the FAQ section located in application's Help menu.

 # Keyboard Ghosting
 Keyboard splitter can not really help if you own a cheap keyboard, so you have 2 options:
 1. Buy an anti-ghosting keyboard or
 2. Change the preset bindings.
-Try which keys might be presses simultaneously here: https://drakeirving.github.io/MultiKeyDisplay/
+Try which keys might be pressed simultaneously here: https://drakeirving.github.io/MultiKeyDisplay/
+Please do not report issues like [x] key + [y] key does not register ingame!
+Choose your preset bindings wisely to avoid ghosting!
+The default preset has known ghosting - you can't use both sticks (LS and RS) at their lower left positions (x min + y min) simultaneously.

 # Download
 https://github.com/djlastnight/KeyboardSplitterXbox/releases